allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

     }
 ```

-Good practice should be to build policy only once and reuse it instance.
+Policy is cached so not able to change it in runtime.

 ## Metrics